 1. Water and Sewer Upgrades – 5th Avenue

-b.
-From Harper Street to Craig
+From Church Street to Craig Street

 We will increase the size (diameter) of the sanitary sewer pipes, which are currently undersized for the existing and future wastewater flows.
 This increased capacity will accommodate the full flow from the York Street Lift Station force main and relieve venting issues on Sixth Avenue.

 Water mains are being replaced with larger diameter pipes because the current pipes are undersized for current and future demand.